Mohamed-hazem-mahrous/Dental-Clinical-System/README.md

 You are now ready to use the Dental Clinical System!
 If you encounter any issues or have questions, please refer to the documentation or contact the team members mentioned above.

-*Note: Remember to keep your database credentials secure and do not share sensitive information in the README file.*